ShahOdin/smithy4s-demo/README.md

 Minimal example of using [smithy4s](https://github.com/disneystreaming/smithy4s) for generating some of the models, following this [guide](https://disneystreaming.github.io/smithy4s/docs/overview/quickstart).
 It showcases usage of:

-- API models
+- API models consisting of Enums, New types
 - API errors
+- API docs
 - Endpoints
-- Enums
 - query and path parameters

 # Modules